Tarunreddy2590/Customer-Churn-Analysis/README.md

 Why streaming services do not improve retention

 Which customer persona has the highest churn probability

+#Outcome

+The final analysis delivers:

+A well-cleaned dataset ready for modeling

+Clear churn drivers supported by percentages

+High-quality visualizations for presentation

+Actionable recommendations for telecom customer retention

+A structured approach that mirrors real-world data analytics workflows
 ## Tools & Libraries Used
 Python